 When an applicant for business seeks to establish a business relationship, subject persons are required to apply CDD procedures when contact is first made, as stated in Regulation 7(5) of the PMLFTR.
 In practice, requiring the applicant for business to provide documentation for the purposes of verification in the context of a preliminary meeting or where initial enquiries are still being made may not always be realistic and reasonable.
 For instance, it would still be premature for the requirement of verification procedures to apply in the case of a preliminary business meeting or telephone call with a prospective customer for the purposes of exploring the legal position in Malta with a view of establishing a business relationship.
 However, the moment the prospective customer takes active steps that show that he intends to establish a business relationship, that subject person is required to complete the identification and verification procedures.
-In fact, during a preliminary meeting it may be advisable to inform prospective customer would be expected to provide the necessary CDD documentation immediately, prior to the establishment of that business relationship.
+In fact, during a preliminary meeting it may be advisable to inform prospective customer sthat in the event that a decision is taken to establish a business relationship, the prospective customer would be expected to provide the necessary CDD documentation immediately, prior to the establishment of that business relationship.

-40 Regulation 7(5) to (7) of the PMLFTR.
+&lt;sup>40 Regulation 7(5) to (7) of the PMLFTR.